 Depending on the location of the bleeding and how long your brain was without oxygen, complications may include:

 - Difficulty with sensations or movements on one side of the body.

 - Cognitive dysfunction (loss of memory, difficulty in reasoning).

 How is cerebral hemorrhage treated?

-Treatment within the first three hours of onset of symptoms generally results in a better outcome.
+Treatment within the first three hours of symptoms generally results in a better outcome.

 Surgery can relieve pressure on your brain and repair broken arteries.
 Certain medications can help control symptoms, such as painkillers to relieve severe headaches.

 Drugs may be necessary to control blood pressure.
 If your doctor determines that you are at risk for seizures, you may need to take anti-epileptic medications.